pablo-albaladejo/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.02-reranking-and-chunking-in-search-tool/explainer/readme.md

 These changes will make your agent more thoughtful about its decisions and easier to debug when things go wrong.

-## Adding The Reranker
+## Adding the Reranker

 <!-- VIDEO -->

-We're going to add a reranker to filter the search results using an LLM before returning them to the user.
+We're going to add a reranker to filter search results using an LLM before returning them to the user.

 ### Steps To Complete